Willie Wood: Coaching career

 After retiring as a player in January 1972, Wood became the defensive backs coach for the San Diego Chargers.
 In 1975, he was the defensive coordinator of the Philadelphia Bell of the WFL and became the first African-American head coach in professional football of the modern era in late July, days before the first game of the season.
 The Bell's season lasted only 11 games when the league folded in October.

 Wood was later an assistant coach for the Toronto Argonauts in the CFL under Forrest Gregg, a Packer teammate.
 When Gregg left after the 1979 season for the Cincinnati Bengals in the NFL, Wood became the first black head coach in the CFL, but after an 0–10 start in 1981, he was fired.

-Personal
+Personal life

 His son, Willie Wood Jr., played for (1992–1993) and later coached the Indiana Firebirds in the Arena Football League, after coaching at Woodrow Wilson High School in Washington, D.C.
 Wood Jr. also served as the wide receiver/defensive backs coach and special teams coordinator for the Cleveland Gladiators of the Arena Football League.

-Wood later lived in Washington, D.C. and underwent replacement knee surgery.
+Wood later lived in Washington, D.C., and underwent replacement knee surgery.
 In his later years, he had dementia.
-Wood died of natural causes on February 3, 2020, at an assisted living facility in Washington, D.C. at the age of 83.
+Wood died of natural causes on February 3, 2020, at an assisted living facility in Washington, D.C., at the age of 83.
 An autopsy conducted by a Boston University neuropathologist found that Wood had severe (stage 4) chronic traumatic encephalopathy (CTE), a degenerative brain disease linked to repeated hits to the head.
+He is one of at least 345 NFL players to be diagnosed after death with this disease.